SindreKjelsrud/workshops/README.md

 ### Funbit workshop - 18.11.22
 - Participated in a workshop by [Funbit](https://funbit.no/), arranged by [friByte](https://fribyte.no).
-It was a Django project where we used [Yr's](https://yr.no) open API to gather weather reports for a weba pp.
+It was a Django project where we used [Yr's](https://yr.no) open API to gather weather reports for a webapp.